 The nullifier computation uses a Pseudo Random Function (see §4.1.2 'Pseudo Random Functions' on p.
-20), as described in §4.14 'Note Commitments and Nullifiers' on p.
-42.
+21), as described in §4.16 'Note Commitments and Nullifiers' on p.
+53.

-A note is spent by proving knowledge of (ρ, a{sk}) or (ρ, ak, nsk) in zero knowledge while publically disclosing the note's nullifier nf, allowing nf to be used to prevent double-spending.
-For Sapling, a spend authorization signature is also required, in order to demonstrate knowledge of ask.
+A note is spent by proving knowledge of (ρ, a{sk}) or (ρ, ak, nsk) or (ρ, ak, nk) in zero knowledge while publically disclosing the note's nullifier nf, allowing nf to be used to prevent double-spending.
+For Sapling and Orchard, a spend authorization signature is also required, in order to demonstrate knowledge of ask.